 A secured credit card looks and works just like an unsecured credit card.
 However, secured credit cards are created for people who are new to credit or working to rebuild their credit.
 In addition to transferring your credit history from your home country, if you've never had credit in the U.S., opening a secured card could be a good way to establish your credit, build your credit history, and start working to improve your credit scores.

 When moving to the U.S. for the first time, there is an overwhelming choice of credit cards to choose from.
-We'll show you:

 How a secured credit card works